 Dan’s choral works have received numerous awards and distinctions, including the ASCAP Morton Gould Young Composer’s Award, the ACDA Raymond Brock Award, a Meet The Composer grant, the ALCM Raabe Prize, and many others.
 His “A Basque Lullaby” for wind band has been selected for performance at numerous conventions and festivals in the U.S. and internationally, including the 2014 Victorian School Music Festival in Australia.
 His commissioned choral works have been premiered in major venues around the world, ranging from the World Choral Symposium (Argentina) to Izumi Hall (Osaka, Japan) to Carnegie Hall, the Lincoln Center, the Kennedy Center, and ACDA conventions.
 His music has been broadcast multiple times on American Public Media’s “Performance Today”.
-His new Requiem for the Living is quickly becoming his best-known work, having received overwhelming acclaim since its premiere, and is scheduled for dozens of upcoming performances across the US and abroad, including multiple performances in Carnegie Hall.
+His new Requiem for the Living has quickly become his best-known work, having received overwhelming acclaim since its 2013 premiere, and is scheduled for dozens of upcoming performances across the US and abroad, including performances in Canada, South America, Europe, Africa, Asia, and multiple performances in Carnegie Hall.

 Dan is highly active in the choral publishing industry, both in concert choral music (maintaining a choral series in his name with Hinshaw Music) and in church choral music (serving as associate editor at Beckenhorst Press), and has published with more than a dozen publishers.
 He has adjudicated numerous regional and national composition contests.
 Dan keeps a full schedule of commissions, workshops, recordings, adjunct professorships, and residencies with universities, churches, and community choirs, collaborating as accompanist, presenting his music, and teaching composition and theory.